 Aesthetics: As a creative director, I oversaw the last 6 years of IKEA USA’s commercial campaigns, the rebuilding of eBay’s arts & collectibles experience, Nike’s 2009 US Open and Wimbledon creative, 4 consecutive seasons for Nina/Delman Shoes, and rebrands of Loyola University Maryland, Rochester Institute of Technology & the Woodmere Art Museum.

 As a designer, I made brand campaigns, catalogs & packaging for American Eagle Outfitters, advertising campaigns for the Philadelphia Museum of Art, book covers for Harper Collins, and catalogs for Boyds Philadelphia.
 Browse some of this work here.

-Strategy: Key engagements have included institutional strategic planning for Loyola University Maryland, development & capital campaigns for Chestnut Hill College, new membership strategies for WHYY Public Radio, communications flow analysis for UnitedHealthcare, and executive vision & mission consultation for Dilworth Paxson.
+Strategy: Key engagements have included institutional strategic planning for Loyola University Maryland, development campaigns for Drexel University, membership strategies for WHYY Public Radio, communications flow analysis for UnitedHealthcare, and executive vision & mission consultation for Dilworth Paxson.

 Management: I’ve earned merit badges in organizational development, planning, project management approaches, team building, finance & budgeting, advanced small talk & de-jargon-ification.
 I have had senior management roles in my last two firms; run a studio; advised startups like The Philadelphia Citizen; and founded and helped run The Telegraph Company, a music label & distributor, for 7 years.

 / some background /

 Prior to starting Universal Exports of North America, I served for six years as the Executive Creative Director of Brownstein Group, Philadelphia’s oldest independent advertising agency.
 Along with creative direction, I was a strategic partner to many of our clients, and as a director helped run the overall business.

 Before Brownstein, I helped build out another agency, 160over90, working to establish their internationally recognized higher education practice, along with some ace fashion, sports & lifestyle work.
 I cut my teeth in advertising at what was then Gyro Worldwide (now Quaker City Mercantile) working on sin & sneakers.